nicejade/homepage/README.md

 ## Customization

-Because it's based on [starlight](https://starlight.astro.build/), [Homepage](https://github.com/nicejade/homepage) is highly customizable, with support for custom themes, custom CSS & JS (Choose your favorite js && CSS framework), custom layouts, formatting, localization and more.
-See [starlight docs](https://starlight.astro.build/zh-cn/getting-started/) for more information.
+Since this project is built on [Starlight](https://starlight.astro.build/), [Homepage](https://github.com/nicejade/homepage) is highly customizable, with support for custom themes, custom CSS & JS (Choose your favorite js && CSS framework), custom layouts, formatting, localization and more.
+See [Starlight docs](https://starlight.astro.build/zh-cn/getting-started/) for more information.

 ## Special Thanks